-The plan rules contain a performance hurdle in respect of the PGHL future share price on a defined date.
-If the performance hurdle is met, the participants have the right to exercise their options to purchase ordinary shares in PGHL at a defined exercise price.
-Participants also have the option to select a net settlement alternative whereby they will be issued a number of shares which reflects the difference between the exercise price and the value of PGHL shares at the time the options are exercisable for nil consideration.
+The vesting conditions comprise the achievement of a PGHL future share price performance hurdle set by the Board and the participant remaining employed by the Group at exercise date.
+If the performance hurdle and service requirement are met, the participants have the right to exercise their options to purchase ordinary shares in PGHL at a defined exercise price.
+Participants also have the option to select a net settlement alternative whereby they will be issued a number of shares which reflects the difference between the exercise price and the value of PGHL shares at the time the options are exercisable, for nil consideration.